Thematic Analysis AI: Methods, Validity, and Tools

 Looppanel

-Looppanel is built for UX research teams.
-It auto-tags interview transcripts, notes, surveys, and NPS open-ends.
-Its own product page highlights links back to source material, plus AI notes and tags you can edit and review.
+Looppanel is made for user research teams.
+It tags interview transcripts, notes, surveys, and written NPS answers.
+Its product page says that tags link to the source and that teams can edit AI notes and tags.

 Thematic

-Thematic is a stronger match for ongoing CX feedback analytics than for coding a small academic interview set.
-Treat any outcome metrics on its site as vendor claims that still need independent verification.
+It is a better match for ongoing customer feedback than for a small academic interview study.
+Treat results shown on its site as company claims until you check them elsewhere.

 Dovetail

-Dovetail centralizes customer touchpoints, highlights, and research notes.
-It then uses AI to surface trends, themes, and signals across projects.
-It fits teams that want one place for interviews, tickets, and other customer research, plus AI-assisted synthesis.
+Dovetail keeps interviews, tickets, highlights, and research notes in one place.
+It uses AI to find trends and themes across projects.
+It fits teams that want one shared research library.

 Source-grounded synthesis